fleetdm/fleet/articles/fleetctl.md

 ### Create API-only user

 Before creating the API-only user, log in to fleetctl as an admin.
-See [authentication](https://#authentication) above for details. <<< This link is broken...
+See [authentication](#authentication) above for details.

 To create your new API-only user, use `fleetctl user create`: